 One of our Chinese-influenced practices every New Year is to make a lot of noise at the stroke of midnight.
-This is said to drive away bad spirits and bad luck.
 So, aside from fireworks and trumpets, Filipinos create noises like banging pots and pans or shouting as the new year begins.

-The simplest way of catching your partner unaware is to shout “Will you marry me?” at the top of your lungs when the noise is at its highest and the sky is still blazing with fireworks.
+Catch your partner unaware by shouting your New Year’s proposal at the top of your lungs when the noise is at its highest and the sky is still blazing with fireworks.
 Because of the noise, it’s unlikely that your partner may hear you clearly the first time, so just keep repeating it until they realize what you’re saying.
 Get on one knee and pop the question one more time.
-Of course, this isn’t the best time for romantic monologues, so this is best for those with an impulsive streak or those who think long and winded declarations of love are too sappy.
+Of course, this wouldn’t be the best time for romantic monologues, so this is best for those with an impulsive streak or those who think long, winded declarations of love are too sappy.

 Author: Justine Lubag

 Justine loves costumes, puns, horror films, and blue dresses.
 A literature graduate from the south, she writes online content for a living but is super shy about others reading her fan fiction.